<< Back

 or spreadsheets.

-filename.
+After selecting this option you will be prompted for a filename.
 The filename will have the extension .ASC added to it.

 The results will be saved in the following format: